 Pernell Whitaker – Lightweight | 40 wins (17 knockouts), 4 losses, 1 draw, 1 no contest

 This American boxer was a four weight world champion: Lightweight, Super Lightweight, Welterweight, Super Welterweight.
-He was also the 1984 Olympic gold medalist.
+He was also the 1984 Olympic gold medalist in the Lightweight division.
 Whitaker was an elusive southpaw, a defensive wizard with fast reflexes, brilliant hand speed, stinging right jab and stiff left cross.
 Was denied at his first try for a world title, losing a highly controversial decision to Jose Luis Ramirez for the WBC Lightweight title.

 Defeated Greg Haugen for the IBF title by 12 round unanimous decision.
 Gained some revenge by defeating Ramirez by a resounding shutout decision to win the WBC title in his second try, and unified the Lightweight titles by scoring a Round 1 knockout over WBA champion Juan Nazario.